-These are the biggest trends that I see carrying us into 2017:
+These are the biggest trends that I see carrying us:

 Cloud adoption is now mainstream and businesses are continuing to invest heavily in moving operations to the cloud.
 In fact, over 65 percent of organizations are currently focusing on cloud adoption.
 Although security is a priority, IT departments are being pressured by the business to move at a pace of change impossible to achieve by changing existing systems alone.
 This pressure will see an increase in cloud technologies that provide significant improvements in customer interaction and improvements in retaining and servicing customers.
 Cloud services that drive business efficiency while ensuring security will lead the way in cloud adoption.

 Digital transformation: a major revenue driver.
 Every major vertical will invest in digital transformation in 2017, if they haven’t already started to do so.
 Highly regulated industries in particular will make investments, including finance, healthcare and the life sciences, and will be led from the top down by CEOs and CMOs.
 However, this will cause major conflicts with the IT departments as they try to retroactively fit the new solutions with the legacy systems currently in place.